CultivateCI is now part of Hypocotyl — Learn more

 System Boundary

-We define what is included and what is excluded explicitly.
-The boundary is stated on every CI output.
+We explicitly define what is included or excluded on every output

 Included